The Ins and Outs of Garage Doors

 Garage doors not only serve to keep your home safe and garage secure, they can add to the overall look of your property.
 Available in a variety of materials including wood, vinyl, aluminum, steel and fiberglass, the right garage door can easily be found based on its characteristics as well as its function.

 Drive through any high-end subdivision and notice the wood garage doors on many of the homes.
-The natural beauty of wood complements many styles of home.
-While wood garage doors add interesting design elements to the property, they require more maintenance than doors made of other materials.
+The natural beauty of wood complements virtually every architectural style.
+While wood garage doors add an interesting design element and curb appeal to the property, they require more maintenance than doors made of other materials.

 Wood garage doors should be checked regularly for sagging and warping.
 Additionally, to prevent weathering and moisture damage, stained doors should be sealed or painted as needed.
 Some experts recommend staining or painting on an average of every two to three years.
 Wood doors in wet climates will likely require more upkeep than those in dryer climates.